 The ProMediaGear GKJr Katana Pro gimbal head was created to provide the ultimate marriage between size, weight, and functionality.
 The Katana Pro supports any lens.
 Yet, it is portable enough to be carried through any jungle.
-It only weighs 2.4 lbs which are perfect for any travel.
+It only weighs 2.4 lbs which is perfect for any travel.

 ProMediaGear manufactures the Katana Pro out of aircraft-grade T6061 aluminum.
-The engineers designed the tripod to be durable for all kinds of shoot.
+The engineers designed the tripod to be durable for all kinds of shoots.
 With precision in mind, the product is precision sealed and maintenance-free.
 The bearings are long-lasting, making them perfect for long-term use.

 This gimbal head features an independent pan and tilt knob.
 The knob is large enough for easy adjustment.
 Photographers can quickly lock and unlock the knob at all times, even when wearing gloves.
 The included Arca-compatible cradle is perfect for long telephoto lenses up to 600mm.
 It easily attaches to the camera with precision and security.

 Besides that, the smooth fluid movement allows you to quickly control the camera.
 Once attached, the camera and lenses would feel like it is an extension of your body.